Escaped Pennsylvania prisoner now armed with a stolen rifle and ‘extremely dangerous,’ police say – KION546

 How Cavalcante has managed to stay on the run so long

-Despite several sightings since his escape, police have said they’ve faced challenges as the unusually long search for Cavalcante dragged on – an effort one official has described as “tactical hide and seek.”
+Despite several sightings since his escape, police have described the search as unusually challenging and as “tactical hide and seek.”

 “We conduct fugitive investigations every day of the year across this commonwealth … most don’t lead to a protracted search like this,” Bivens said Monday.